ReactiumCore/Reactium-Legacy/readme.md

 ### styles
 Compiles `.scss` files into `.css` files by default.
 If `config.env` is `production`, the output files are optimized and minified.

+You can switch this to `.less` by specifying 'less' as the Gulp Config `cssPreProcessor` value.

 ### assets
 Transports asset files such as images, web fonts, and other support files to their corresponding location.